cartrawler/cartrawler.github.io/_collections/_section_ios/swift_ui.md

   {: title="SwiftUI" }
 ---

-Integrating the SDK into a SwiftUI project is simple:
+The SDK can be integrated into a SwiftUI project with the following steps:

 <b>Step 1.
 Create a view controller that will host the SDK.
 This is your view controller from which the SDK will be presented.
 It will also act as the SDK delegate.</b>